ArieGato/serilog-sinks-rabbitmq/README.md

 ### Arguments

-At minimum, `amqpUri`.
-Refer to [RabbitMQ URI Specification](https://www.rabbitmq.com/uri-spec.html) for details about the _amqpUri_ arguments.
-If you are using an external configuration source such as an XML file, you can use a named reference to connection string instead of providing the full "raw" uri.
-This is necessary in cases where in ASP.NET applications need to encrypt the connection settings for RabbitMQ.

 Parameters `exchange`, `exchangeType`, `deliveryMode`, `routeKey`, provide additional configuration when connecting to RabbitMQ.
 If `autoCreateExchange` is `true`, the sink will create the exchange if a exchange by that name doesn't exist.
 Exchange is not created by default.